Airfoil GAN: Encoding and Synthesizing Airfoils for Aerodynamic Shape Optimization: Introduction

-In this work, VAEGAN \cite{larsen2015vaegan}, which is a combination of Variational Autoencoder (VAE) and Generative Adversarial Network (GAN), is utilized to learn feature vectors and generate novel airfoils without any human prior.
+In this work, we intend to use deep generative models for the following challenges in shape designs: (1) learning of expressive representations that model the design, (2) generation of realistic designs, and (3) optimization of generated designs toward desired targets.
+In particular, our work focuses the airfoil design.
+To this end, we adapt the insight of VAEGAN (\cite{larsen2015vaegan}) and curate the architecture and losses.
 VAEGAN takes advantage of both VAE and GAN.
 With the encoder-decoder architecture from VAE, the model learns to explicitly encode an existing airfoil shape into a low-dimensional feature domain and reconstruct the shape with little error.
-With the discriminator from GAN, our model can generate a large number of high-quality novel airfoils from random noise with no manually designed parameters.
+Also, the KL divergence regularizes the latent features to follow the prior standard normal distribution, so that latent vectors can be sampled from the prior distribution.
+With the discriminator from GAN, our decoder automatically learns to generate a large number of high-quality novel airfoils from the prior distribution by adversarially competing with the discriminator.
+Moreover, we introduce the genetic algorithm to VAEGAN generated airfoil designs to optimize the aerodynamic properties (i.e., lift and drag coefficients).
+We further apply the genetic algorithm to optimize the generated airfoils from VAEGAN toward desired aerodynamic properties.